FOR MARINE EMERGENCIES PLEASE CONTACT JOINT RESCUE COORDINATION CENTRE (JRCC) on VHF Channel 16 or CALL 1-800-567-5111, *16 or #727 or Dial 9-1-1

 Volunteer

-Interested in becoming a volunteer at a Rescue Station near you?
+Interested in becoming a volunteer at your local Rescue Station?
 Learn what it takes and what qualifications you need.

 Support Our Work